Getting Started / Requirements

 The system requirements for Bolt are modest, and it should run on any fairly modern web server.

-- Access to SQLite (which comes bundled with PHP), or MySQL or PostgreSQL
+- Access to SQLite (which comes bundled with PHP), or MySQL/MariaDB.

 The PHP installation has a few additional requirements.
-On most servers these are default settings, and Bolt should work out-of-the-box.
+On most servers these are installed by default, and Bolt should work out-of-the-box.

 - A minimum of 32MB of memory allocated to PHP